Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

              `createForm(…)`.
    - `onChange`: Used to change values within `form`.
 The signature of `onChange` is `onChange(['path', 'to', 'update'], formElement => …);`
+   - `widgetTitleFormGroup`: A React element to render the form group containing the widget title input field.
+   - `widgetPreview`: A react element containing the logic to render a widget preview.
  - `minimumWidth`: The minimum number of horizontal grid cells necessary in order to render this widget.
 Users cannot configure the widget to use fewer than these number of vertical cells.